Saifansari-ai/eurousd_price_predictor/README.md

 ### Conclusion

 Understanding the dataset is crucial for building effective predictive models.
 By leveraging historical data and carefully preprocessing it, the project aims to provide accurate predictions of the EUR/USD exchange rate, which can be beneficial for traders, investors, and financial analysts.

+## Exploratory Data Analysis (EDA)

+The EDA process is a critical step in any data project.
+It allows us to gain insights into the data distribution, identify patterns, and discover relationships between variables.
+In this project, the EDA process was essential for understanding the historical EUR/USD data and identifying the most informative features for predicting future prices.

+### Summary Statistics

+The summary statistics of the dataset were calculated to gain insights into the distribution of the data.
+The results of the summary statistics are presented below:

+	   Price	   Open	    High	    Low	        Change % count 6558	    6558        6558	    6558 	     6558.000000
+mean 1.188373	1.188526	1.193745	1.183257	 0.000023
+std	 0.156476	0.156478	0.157106	0.155757	 0.005834
+min  0.827000	0.827000	0.832600	0.822700	-0.027600
+25%	 1.087725	1.088025	1.092400	1.084025	-0.003300
+50%	 1.179950	1.180100	1.184100	1.176100	 0.000000
+75%	 1.306375	1.306475	1.312200	1.301000	 0.003200
+max	 1.598700	1.599600	1.603900	1.586500	 0.037900

+From the summary statistics, we can see that the mean and median of the Price feature are close to each other, indicating that the data is relatively symmetric.
+The standard deviation of the Price feature is 0.156476, which indicates a relatively high level of volatility in the EUR/USD exchange rate.

+### Feature Engineering

+The feature engineering process was used to create new features that may enhance the predictive power of the models.
+The following features were created:

+* **Moving Averages**: The moving averages of the Price feature were calculated to capture the trend and momentum of the data.
+The moving averages were calculated using different time windows, such as 10, 20, 30, 50, and 100 days.
+* **Relative Strength Index (RSI)**: The RSI was calculated to capture the strength of the trend.
+The RSI was calculated using a 14-day time window.
+* **Bollinger Bands**: The Bollinger Bands were calculated to capture the volatility of the data.
+The Bollinger Bands were calculated using a 20-day time window and a standard deviation of 2.
+* **Momentum**: The momentum of the data was calculated by taking the difference between the current price and the previous price.
+* **Volume Features**: The volume features were created by taking the moving averages of the Vol. feature.
+The volume features were calculated using different time windows, such as 10, 20, 30, 50, and 100 days.

+The feature engineering process resulted in a total of 15 features, which were then used to train and test the machine learning models.

+### Normalization

+The normalization process was used to scale the data to ensure all features contribute equally to the distance calculations in machine learning algorithms.
+The normalization process was performed using the Min-Max Scaler, which scales the data to a range of [0,1].
+The Min-Max Scaler was used to normalize the following features:

+* Price
+* Open
+* High
+* Low
+* Vol.
+* Moving Averages
+* RSI
+* Bollinger Bands
+* Momentum
+* Volume Features

+The normalization process resulted in a dataset where all features have the same scale, which is essential for training machine learning models.